redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_3_DMN_Decision_Service.md

 ## Create a DMN decision service

 Now that we have all of our components up and running, we will use Decision Manager to build a simple service using [DMN](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/7.1/html/designing_a_decision_service_using_dmn_models/dmn-con_dmn-models).

 First, a few words about [Decision Manager](https://www.redhat.com/en/technologies/jboss-middleware/decision-manager) and DMN, and why would we want to use these tools for our service.
 There are many domains such as insurance, healthcare, and others where the development teams in an organization need to work very closely with the domain experts.
 In those circumstances, it is imperative that the business rules and the domain knowledge is extracted from the code of the product, and is made available to the domain experts who can build and evolve complex rules for making decisions.

 DMN is a fully supported standard in Decision Manager, and we will use it to describe a decision that will be made.
 Decision Manager provides a comprehensive set of tools for building, testing, and deploying DMN models on OpenShift.
 We will use these capabilities to build a decision service, and then, we will expose that decision using the Decision Manager runtime (kieserver) as a REST service that can be consumed by other services.

-1. Navigate to Networking -> Routes and click through the *rhpam-trial-rhpamcentr* route.
+1. Navigate to **Networking -> Routes** and click through the **rhpam-trial-rhpamcentr** route.

 ![Business Central Route](images/lab23_bizcentral_route.png)

 2. That will take you to the Business Central login screen.
-Login as : “adminUser” / “RedHat”, then click through to the “Design” section of Business Central
+Login as : **“adminUser” / “RedHat”**, then click through to the **“Design”** section of Business Central

 ![Open Business Central](images/lab23_open_bizcentral.png)